Mini Macrame Christmas Ornaments: Easy DIY Macrame Ornament tutorial, perfect for the beginner. No macrame experience required.

 For row 2, repeat the same as row 1.
 But this time when you meet up in the centre, you can use the cord from the other side to link the 2 sides of the “V” together, as seen in picture 2 of the collage above.

 To finish the ornament, trim the edges of the cord along the bottom, and brush out the fringe just like the first one.

 Finally trim the twig ends and add a hanging cord to the top of the ornament.

 I love how our macrame ornament DIY turned out.
 They’re the perfect little TV watching craft on a cold night.
 They’re also really quite quick to make since they are so small.
-(So small, the perfect size for Barbie -my girls were already eying them to use as wall hangings in their Barbie doll house.)
+(So small, the perfect size for Barbie -my girls were already eyeing them to use as wall hangings in their Barbie doll house.)
 Of course these macrame decorations look great on your tree as a Christmas tree ornament, but they also make great gift toppers.
 Pair them with some wooden beads, or dried orange slices, or dried flowers for a real boho look to your gifts.
 Or add wood beads to macrame.
 Anyone would love to receive one of these handmade pieces.

 With easy DIY Mini Macrame Christmas Ornaments, life really is a party!

 You might also like our Macrame Feather tutorial here.